 2006 Chevrolet Corvette Z06 Pace Car

 The 2006 Corvette Z06 that will serve as the Indy 500 pace car is virtually identical to the models available today through local Chevrolet dealerships.
-Because the production Corvette is so racing-ready with 505 horsepower capable of 198 mph and a 0-60 mph time of 3.7 seconds, sophisticated aerodynamics, a suspension that can handle 1.01 Gs in cornering situations and large 18-inch front and 19-inch rear wheels that are a foot wide in the rear, the only changes made to prepare it for this year’s role were the addition of strobe lights and racing safety gear.
+This Corvette also has sophisticated aerodynamics, a suspension that can handle 1.01 Gs in cornering situations, and large 18-inch front and 19-inch rear wheels that are a foot wide in the rear, the only changes made to prepare it for this year’s role were the addition of strobe lights and racing safety gear.

 Like race cars, the duties of a pace car can be long and strenuous.
 During the last four Indy 500 races, for example, the Chevy pace vehicles led the field for a combined 186 laps (465 miles) of the total 800 race laps (2,000 miles).
 Even during green-flag race conditions, the pace cars patiently run at idle ready for action at a moment’s notice.